 Much like with my gallery space, my goals as a personal curator are to not only help people organize and display their collected prints, paintings, poems, ceramics, and more with pride and joy, but also to help folks feel seen within the walls of their homes.
 I aim to help my clients wade through the overwhelming (and sometimes paralyzing) pile of choices and to curate a beautiful and fun maximalist in-home gallery of their own to enjoy and revel in!

 My services can be summarized with:

-Collection consultations and exploration of goals, wants, and curatorial needs.
+Personal collection consultation and exploration of aesthetic goals and curatorial needs.

 Education on the many ways to curate your at-home collections, and how to become an artwork collector or patron of your favorite artists.

-Introduction to art styles and local creators who suit your own personal tastes.
+Introduction to art styles and local artists who suit your own personal tastes.